electronstudio/raylib-python-cffi/README.md

-# Python Binding for Raylib Master

-This work is almost entirely based on the 2.5 binding, but with minor alterations to compile with the latest github raylib master branch

-current status

-. only supports Python 3.9.0
-. windows support is by PR only (not a windows user)

-usage - simply make a sym-link from your project (where you python source is) to the raylib directory in the root of the repository once you have cloned it.
- (see code examples)

-here follows the original README.md

 # Python Bindings for Raylib 2.6

 New CFFI API static bindings.
 Faster, fewer bugs and easier to maintain than ctypes.